lucasdekam/lo1/experimental-lab/experimental.md

 3. Add 120 µL Carbon black suspension (sonicate for 10 min. or more prior to application)

 Dropcasting:
+1. Polish a graphite rod with rough and smooth sandpaper, polish in a 8 pattern for 30 - 60 s per sandpaper.
+Rinse with water and wipe with paper afterwards.
-1. Take 5 µL of catalyst ink with pipette and drop on one side of substrate, make sure ink does not overflow
+2. Take 5 µL of catalyst ink with pipette and drop bottom of graphite rod
-2. Let acetone evaporate in air for 30 - 60 s
+3. Let acetone evaporate in air for 30 - 60 s
-3. Dropcast a second time, for two sided substrate: dropcast twice on both sides
+4. Dropcast a second time
-4. Let it dry for 5 - 15 more min
+5. Let it dry for 5 - 15 more min
-5. To clean the substrate after the, for gold, sonicate in acetone 15 min.
-For graphite rinse with acetone and repolish with the rough and smoother sandpaper.
+6. To clean the substrate after the experiment, for graphite rinse with acetone and repolish with the rough and smoother sandpaper.
+For gold, sonicate in acetone 15 min.

 ## Setting up a three-electrode setup